cauahmed/RoommateDebtResolver/README.md

 # RoommateDebtResolver
-A java program using graph and hashtable to resolve debts between roommates
+A java program using graph and hashmaps to resolve debts between roommates